dipaish/www23/index.md

     - Put some random text pieces in the  ```<p>``` tag
     - Add a couple of random link to some external pages.
     - Apply some text formatting such as bold, italic, underline to some part of your text.
-    - Add an image to your page
+    - Add an image to your page.
+    - Add a table to your page.
+    - Validate your html document by using [Markup Validation Service](https://validator.w3.org/)
+    - Fix errors and warnings if there are any.
+    - Submit the link to the page.

 ## References:
 - Mdn Web Docs